-Hundreds of thousands of Philadelphia homeowners are learning this month that their taxes will increase in 2020, after the city released new property assessments that increased values for three-quarters of residential properties.
+Hundreds of thousands of Philadelphia homeowners learned in April that their taxes will increase in 2020, after the city released new property assessments that increased values for three-quarters of residential properties.

 But the notices arriving in mailboxes informing owners of changes to their assessments leave one important question unanswered: What is my new tax bill?

 The Office of Property Assessment has assigned 2020 market values, which will be used to calculate next year’s taxes, to every property in the city.
 More than 389,000 properties will see increases, while about 81,000 assessments will decrease.
-But none of the notices arriving in residents’ mailboxes this week and next week will indicate the new value’s impact on taxpayers’ bank accounts.
+But none of the notices that arrived in residents’ mailboxes indicated the new value’s impact on taxpayers’ bank accounts.

 “We want to keep that line clear,” Piper said.